• Skip to primary navigation

 1. Microwave: Place the desired amount of casserole onto a microwave-safe plate and cover it with a paper towel.
 Heat in the microwave for 1-2 minutes, or until heated through.

-2. Oven: Preheat your oven to 325Β°F. Place the casserole in an oven-safe dish and cover with foil.
+2. Oven: Preheat your oven to 325°F. Place the casserole in an oven-safe dish and cover with foil.
 Bake for approximately 20 minutes or until heated through.

 3. Skillet: Heat a skillet over medium/low heat and add a small amount of oil or butter.
 Place the desired amount of casserole into the skillet and cover with a lid.
 Cook for 5-10 minutes or until heated through.

-What to Serve With Breakfast Casserole
+What to Serve With a Breakfast Casserole

 Hash brown patties or fried potatoes, fruit and yogurt parfaits with homemade granola, or a simple fruit salad would all be great options.